nfriedly/nfriedly.com/src/documents/projects/0008-gatling.html.md

   - Node.js
   - JavaScript
   - Open Source
-  - Continuos Integration
+  - Continuous Integration
 write: false
 ---

-I built Gatling to abstract some of the repetitive work I saw myself doing with each Node.js project I deploy: setting up a cluster server to use all available CPU cores, adding domains to prevent errors in one request from killing other request, setting up monitoring, and a few other small things.
+<i class="icon-asterisk pull-right icon-4x"></i> I built Gatling to abstract some of the repetitive work I saw myself doing with each Node.js
+project I deploy: setting up a cluster server to use all available CPU cores, adding domains to prevent errors in one request from killing other request, setting up monitoring, and a few other small things.